2019 NCAA women's basketball bracket: Printable tournament .PDF | NCAA.com

-The 2019 NCAA women's basketball tournament starts today.
+The 2019 NCAA women's basketball tournament continued Saturday.
 You can click or tap here for a printable bracket version.

 The 64-team bracket was revealed on Monday, March 18.
 Notre Dame is the defending national champion, as the Irish beat Mississippi State in the title game.
 This year, Baylor, Notre Dame, Louisville and Mississippi State are No. 1 seeds.